 Laparoscopic Adrenalectomy (Adrenal Gland Surgery)

-UW Health surgeons perform laparoscopic adrenalectomy, most commonly to remove tumors from the adrenal gland, which is responsible for producing hormones.
+UW Health surgeons perform laparoscopic adrenalectomy (also known as minimally invasive adrenal surgery), most commonly to remove tumors from the adrenal gland, which is responsible for producing hormones.

 The Adrenal Glands